Reports from the courts: the latest cases from Mansfield, Ashfield, Worksop and Bassetlaw

 and live on Freeview channel 276

-Ryan Burrell, 27, of Stoneycroft Road, Nottingham, found guilty: driving without third party insurance and otherwise than in accordance with a licence.
-He was fined £162 with a £65 surcharge.
+Clare Richens, 38, of West Hill Drive, Mansfield, admitted: harassment without violence and use threatening/abusive words/behaviour with intent to cause fear of/provoke unlawful violence.
+She received a 12 month community order with 20 rehabilitation days.
+She was fined £80 with costs of £85.

-Mark Young, 48, of Pennine Close, Huthwaite, admitted: theft from a shop.
-He received a 12 month community order with a six-month drug programme and 15 rehabilitation days.
-He was ordered to pay £60 compensation and a £114 surcharge.
+Simone Palethorpe, 39, of Glossop Avenue, Mansfield, admitted: assault by beating of an emergency worker.
+She received a 12 month community order with 15 rehabilitation days.
+She was fined £50 and ordered to pay £250 compensation, a £114 surcharge and £85 costs.

 Advertisement